• Skip to main content

 1. Privacy settings

 When your child is using social media they must have privacy settings in place.
 Help them to set up private accounts, so that their information is only shared with their online friends.
+However, if your kids use vanished mode while texting their friends, it's suggested that you turn off the vanish mode on Instagram to monitor their conversations.

 The more that parents learn about social media, the better equipped they are to keep their kids safe.
 Having an open and honest discussion with your children is the best way forward.
 Without the right precautions, social media can be a toxic place for kids.
 To learn more on the subject, take a look at Eva Carlston Academy.